 “It seemed to all of us that the stuff really belongs to the community that supported us for all those years.
 And Santa Cruz seemed the coziest possible home for it.” – Bob Weir

-The band incorporated in 1970, the same year they founded their first subsidiary enterprise, Ice Nine Publishing, which was charged with handling their music licensing and intellectual property issues.
-In vast proportion, the Archive represents the years 1970–1995, but materials dating back to the founding of the band in 1965 have been added and are reflected in the Archive today.
+The band incorporated in 1970, the same year they founded their first subsidiary enterprise, Ice Nine Publishing, charged with handling their music licensing and intellectual property issues.
+The majority of the Archive documents the years 1970–1995, with some materials dating back to the founding of the band in 1965 as well as some of its activities since 1995.